H3K27me3: Mechanism and function of modification

 The placement of a repressive mark on lysine 27 requires the recruitment of chromatin regulators by transcription factors.
 These modifiers are either histone modification complexes which covalently modify the histones to move around the nucleosomes and open the chromatin, or chromatin remodelling complexes which involve movement of the nucleosomes without directly modifying them.
 These histone marks can serve as docking sites of other co-activators as seen with H3K27me3.

 This occurs through polycomb mediated gene silencing via histone methylation and chromodomain interactions.
 A polycomb repressive complex (PRC); PRC2, mediates the tri-methylation of histone 3 on lysine 27 through histone methyl transferase activity.
 This mark can recruit PRC1 which will bind and contribute to the compaction of the chromatin.

+The inflammatory transcription factor NF-κB can cause demethylation of H3K27me3 via Jmjd3.

 H3K27me3 is linked to the repair of DNA damages, particularly repair of double-strand breaks by homologous recombinational repair.

 Relationship with other modifications

 H3K27 can undergo a variety of other modifications.
 It can exist in mono- as well as di-methylated states.
 The roles of these respective modifications are not as well characterised as tri-methylation.
 PRC2 is however believed to be implicated in all the different methylations associated with H3K27me.

 H3K27me1 is linked to promotion of transcription and is seen to accumulate in transcribed genes.
 Histone-histone interactions play a role in this process.
 Regulation occurs via Setd2-dependent H3K36me3 deposition.

 H3K27me2 is broadly distributed within the core histone H3 and is believed to play a protective role by inhibiting non-cell-type specific enhancers.
 Ultimately, this leads to the inactivation of transcription.

 Acetylation is usually linked to the upregulation of genes.
 This is the case in H3K27ac which is an active enhancer mark.
 It is found in distal and proximal regions of genes.
-It is enriched in Transcriptional start sites (TSS).
+It is enriched in transcriptional start sites (TSS).
 H3K27ac shares a location with H3K27me3 and they interact in an antagonistic manner.